Nathan (Nate) Asplund

 Bob Ledoux makes his home in Ponte Vedra Beach.
 He has two daughters; both are Virginia Tech graduates.

-Adam Bridges has twenty-seven years of transportation experience and is currently Senior Vice President of Strategic Planning at the FEC reporting to the chairman.
+Adam Bridges has twenty-seven years of transportation experience and is currently servings as COO & CMO, Raven Transport Holding and Senior Vice President of Marketing & Strategic Planning for FEC Railway.

 For the past five years, Adam was Vice President of Marketing and New Business Development and member of the leadership team at TRAC Intermodal.
 While there Adam helped transform TRAC from a transportation equipment leasing company into North America’s leading chassis equipment and pool manager serving domestic and international shippers with over 300,000 assets in market.